patrickschulz/mres/README.md

 This keeps things very simple.
 An example of technology data for some dummy technology is given, which is quite easy to adapt to real nodes.

-The program is written in ANSI C without any dependencies, so that it also compiles on your favorite design server running on an old linux with an ancient compiler.
+The program is written in ANSI C without any dependencies, so that it also compiles on your favorite design server running an old linux with an ancient compiler.